Housing Production Strategy

 Implementation

-Hillsboro Housing Production Strategy readoption was completed in tandem with City staff analyzing policy and development code options, underutilized land opportunities, and undertaking other actions to remove barriers and increase opportunities for housing production.
+Hillsboro Housing Production Strategy adoption was completed in tandem with City staff analyzing policy and development code options, underutilized land opportunities, and undertaking other actions to remove barriers and increase opportunities for housing production.

 Regulatory Actions